katerinabakratsa/TaskManagementSystem/README.md

 - Creating, editing, and deleting tasks.
 - Managing multiple categories.
 - Setting and modifying priority levels.
-- Defining (and automatically handling) reminders.
+- Setting up reminders (with automatic handling).
 - Easily searching for tasks based on multiple criteria.

 > All data is stored in JSON files located in a folder named `medialab`, making it easy and safe to transfer or modify information.